balexandre/threejs_line_mp/readme.md

 lineMP has unit tests so one can change it and make sure it does not change the result

 run `npm test` in order to execute them

+### How to run

+as we use threeJs from a CDN, you need to run the folder as a webserver, or you will get CORS error. for that, run in the root folder `npx http-server` and navigate to http://localhost:8080 to see the web page